MEF-GIT/MEF-LSO-Interlude-SDK/README.md

-# MEF-LSO-Interlude-SDK Fergie Release
+# MEF-LSO-Interlude-SDK Grace Release

 ## Download Link

-Download the entire repository by clicking [here](https://github.com/MEF-GIT/MEF-LSO-Interlude-SDK/releases/download/fergie/MEF-LSO-Interlude-SDK-fergie.zip)
+Download the entire repository by clicking [here](https://github.com/MEF-GIT/MEF-LSO-Interlude-SDK/releases/download/grace/MEF-LSO-Interlude-SDK-grace.zip)

 ## Overview

 This repository contains the release of the Interlude SDK.
-The SDK includes APIs for Performance Monitoring and metrics definitions.

-**This is the first release of this SDK.**

-## Scope and Maturity

-(*) is used to mark item that changes their maturity comparing to previous release.

-SOAM:

-- *MEF 133 - Allegro, Interlude and Legato Fault Management and Performance Monitoring BR&UC - **Published Standard**
+The SDK includes APIs for Service Catalog, Service Order, and Service Inventory functions of the Service Orchestration Functionality (SOF) at the LSO Interlude Interface Reference Point (IRP) as defined in the MEF LSO Reference Architecture.

+Also included are Service schemas and Performance Monitoring definitions .

+## High-level release notes

+- Internet Protocol schemas are revised and updated, together with their guide documents (MEF W102)
+- New document:
+  - MEF 55.1.1 Amendment to MEF 55.1: Reference Architecture and Framework - Terminology
+- Updated documents:
+  - MEF W128.1 - LSO API Security Profile
-- *MEF W133.1 - Allegro, Interlude and Legato Fault Management and Performance Monitoring BR&UC - **early draft version**
+  - MEF W133.1 - Allegro, Interlude and Legato Fault Management and Performance Monitoring BR&UC
-- *MEF 136 - Service Function Testing Business Requirements and Use Cases - **Published Standard**
-- *MEF W143 - Performance Monitoring Profiles, Jobs, Notifications and Collection API and Developer Guide	- **work in progress - CfC#1**
+  - MEF W143 - Performance Monitoring API and Developer Guide
-- *MEF W147 - Streaming Management API and Developer Guide - **work in progress - CfC#1**
+  - MEF W147 - Streaming Management API and Developer Guide

+## Scope

+It includes API definitions for the following functional areas:

+- Service Catalog - This includes support for
+  - Service Specification - Retrieve operations only
+  - Not in scope
+    - Service Specifications - Create, Amend/Modify, Delete operations
+    - Service Catalog, Service Category, Service Candidate, Job/Task
+- Service Ordering - This includes support for
+  - Service Order/OrderItem - Create, Retrieve operations only
+  - Not in scope
+    - Service Order/OrderItem - Amend/Modify/Cancel, Delete operations
+- Service Inventory - This includes support for
+  - Service - Retrieve operations only
+  - Not in scope
+    - Service - Create, Amend/Modify, Delete operations

+In addition to the Service Provisioning APIs, the SDK includes the following MEF Service Specification schemas:

+- SD-WAN Services
-- Performance Monitoring reports and statistics definitions for Carrier Ethernet adn IP - **early draft version**
+- Carrier Ethernet Services
+- L1 Connectivity Services
+- IP/IP-VPN Services

 The MEF LSO Interlude SDK is released under the Apache 2.0 license.

 More information about the LSO Interlude API reference point and it's roadmap can be found here:

 https://wiki.mef.net/display/CESG/LSO+Interlude

+## Maturity Level

+The API files contained in this SDK are evolving and subject to change.
+They are based on documents that are either work in progress or draft standards that have not yet completed the review cycles and approvals necessary to achieve the status as a MEF standard.
+MEF is making these publicly available at this time to invite wider industry review.

+The maturity per functionality presents as follows:

+(*) is used to mark item that changes their maturity comparing to previous release.

+APIs and Developer Guides:

+- Service Catalog API - **early draft version, on hold**

+Service Schemas:

+- SD-WAN (MEF W100) - **work in progress - CfC#2**
+- Carrier Ethernet (MEF W101) - **work in progress - CfC#2**
+- *Internet Protocol (MEF W102) - **work in progress - CfC#4**
+- LSO Legato Service Provisioning Specification - L1 (MEF W103) - **work in progress - CfC#3 - on hold**

+SOAM:

+- MEF 133 - Allegro, Interlude and Legato Fault Management and Performance Monitoring BR&UC - **Published Standard**
+- *MEF W133.1 - Allegro, Interlude and Legato Fault Management and Performance Monitoring BR&UC - **early draft version, CfC#1**
+- MEF 136 - Service Function Testing Business Requirements and Use Cases - **Published Standard**
+- *MEF W143 - Performance Monitoring API and Developer Guide - **work in progress - CfC#2**
+- *MEF W147 - Streaming Management API and Developer Guide - **work in progress - CfC#2**
+- Performance Monitoring reports and statistics definitions for Carrier Ethernet adn IP - **early draft version, schemas only**

 ## Contents